jacklul/entware-pi-hole/README.md

 > [!WARNING]
 > This project is a **proof-of-concept-alpha™** and was tested only on **Asus RT-AX58U v2** running official **388.2** firmware with **BusyBox v1.24.1**.

+## Requirements

+Currently, only **aarch64, armv7 and x64** architectures are supported.
+You will need at least 100 MB of free memory on the device to be able to update the gravity database without running out of memory.
+Use swap file if you're short on the memory.
+**As you add more blocklists the memory requirements grow rapidly!**

+> [!NOTE]
+> MIPS architecture is currently not supported by Pi-hole's builder images.
+> Architectures which are EOL by Entware team will not be supported.

 ## Installation

 - Add this repository to your `opkg.conf` configuration: